 Upstream of Highway 101 Reach (Upstream Reach)

-The San Francisquito Creek Joint Powers Authority (SFCJPA) will resume preparing applications for regulatory permits to construct the Upstream Reach of the San Francisquito Creek Flood Protection, Ecosystem Restoration, and Recreation Project (Project) upon completion of reevaluating the EIR alternatives and selecting the preferred project alternative.
-Draft regulatory permit applications were submitted in July 2022.
+The SFCJPA will resume preparing applications for regulatory permits to construct the Upstream Reach of the Project upon completion of reevaluating the EIR alternatives and selecting the preferred project alternative.

-Retrofit or replacement of the existing top-of-bank floodwalls along both sides of the creek banks downstream of the Newell Road bridge and upstream of W. Bayshore Road was added to the Project.
-The SFCJPA will resume preparing a Supplemental EIR in coordination with a consultant through the Master Services Agreement.
-The SFCJPA will take the lead in developing design documents, which are anticipated to be completed by summer 2025.
-Construction is expected in 2026.
+Retrofit or replacement of the existing top-of-bank floodwalls along both sides of the creek banks downstream of the Newell Road bridge and upstream of W. Bayshore Road is also included in the Project.
+The SFCJPA will take the lead in developing design documents, which is currently on hold until re-evaluation of alternatives is complete.

 Previous Updates

-After receiving input from the community in 2013, the SFCJPA determined the need for a smaller-scale project that addresses creek flooding similar to the 1998 flood, and that is achievable within the funding constraints of the partner agencies.
+After receiving input from the community in 2013, the SFCJPA determined the need for a smaller-scale project that addresses creek flooding similar to the 1998 flood, and is achievable within the funding constraints of the partner agencies.
 Four public scoping meetings were held in January and February 2017 and the SFCJPA was tasked to develop a Draft Environmental Impact Report (Draft EIR) to evaluate the environmental impacts of each alternative.

 The Draft EIR was released for public review on April 22, 2019.
 After considering 17 different alternatives, three alternatives advanced through the screening process: 1) Replace the Pope-Chaucer Bridge and Widen Channel Downstream, 2) Construct One or More Detention Basins, 3) Replace the Pope-Chaucer Bridge and Construct Floodwalls Downstream.